edward210400/proj_1340/README.md

   4. Allows the user to see the date when they spend their money and on which category it was spent on.
   6. Allows the user to remove a specific spending.
   7. Allow user to categorize their spendings.
 For example: food, shopping, transportation etc.
-  9. Provide them with tips on how they can save more money.
+  8. Provide them with tips on how they can save more money.
 The program will provide details on how much money they can spend each day and provide a recommended amount of spending in each category.
-  10. Provide users with a monthly report, an overview of of their spendings on that month.
+  9. Provide users with a monthly report, an overview of of their spendings on that month.
+  10. Program can also check the current money they have and also provide user with a warning and their 3 biggest spendings once theyhave exceeded their monthly budget.

+ Assumptions in the program/ Input/Output specifications:
+ 1. This program can only run for 1 month, once the program is terminated all data will be lost.
+Hence, the user can either input their 1 month spending in a form of a text file or input them manually.
+ 2. This program assumes that the user will input the data in the correct format.
+For example, when asked for how much money they have, we assume that the user will input 4000 instead of "four thousand".
+Also, when asked whether it is an income or expense, we assume the user will type in "Income" or "Expense".
+Similarly, we also assume that when asked their payment method, the user will input "Cash", "DebitCard", "CreditCard", or "Others", in that specific format only.
+ 3. When given a list of options, the program assumes that the user will input the number in which the option they want is listed in.
+For example, if one of the option says "1.
+Say hello world", the program assumes that the user will type in "1" and not "one".
+ 4. The program will only terminate once the user chooses to exit.

+ Sample Input Files:
+1.Once the program runs and user chooses input from file, we assume that the filename will be "sample.txt".
+2. The file output will be in the directory named "sample_report.txt".

+ Compilation and Execution instruction:
+ 1. Download the source files in github and export it to Linux.
+ 2. Once exported to Linux, simply type in "make program" and the program will be compiled.
+ 3. Type "./program" to execute the program.